mgeier/quaternion-nursery/README.md

-Hence, given a particular left- or right-invariant Riemannian metric on SE(3), the corresponding Bezier curve can be con- structed by combining the appropriate B6zier curves in (R^ and SO(3).
+Hence, given a particular left- or right-invariant Riemannian metric on SE(3), the corresponding Bezier curve can be con- structed by combining the appropriate Bezier curves in (R^ and SO(3).
 From a physical viewpoint this is more appealing, since there is nothing natural about the screw motions from the point of view of dynamics.